Industrial airflow verification

 What we verify

-Dust collection performance verification CFM • capture • transport velocity
+Dust collection performance verification and balancing support CFM • balance • capture • transport velocity

 • Airflow (CFM) measurement at key branches and mains (where access allows)